Best Sippy Cups

 Drumroll please – the winner is … Gerber Graduates Fun Grips

-Coming in at a whopping $4.50 for TWO of these cups, you truly cannot beat them.
-These are easy to clean and DO NOT LEAK.
+These sippy cups are easy to clean and DO NOT LEAK.
 Really, even if thrown.
 There are three parts total to this cup.
 They come out of the dishwasher perfectly and are not full of Mickey and all of his friends.
 The center of the cup is narrow for little hands and makes toting it around easier than others.
 Every other cup is being donated after this post is complete.
 I will only buy this cup for future babes.
 Give it a try.
 What can it hurt?
-It is only $5!

 Thank me later.